Cumberland Utility District

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have under-gone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about not only their drinking water, but food preparation, personal hygiene, and precautions in handling infants and pets from their health care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline (800-426-4791).

 Following the events of September 2001, we realize that our customers are concerned about the security of their drinking water.
 We urge the public to report any suspicious activities at any utility facilities, including treatment plants, pumping stations, tanks, fire hydrants, etc. to (865) 882-0395.

-During the most recent round of Lead and copper testing, no household out of 31 households sampled contained concentrations exceeding the action level.
+During the most recent round of lead and copper testing in 2015, no household out of 30 households sampled contained concentrations exceeding the action level.

 1 Turbidity is the measure of the cloudiness of water.
 We monitor turbidity because it is a good indicator of the effectiveness of our treatment process.
 We met the treatment technique for turbidity with 100% of our monthly samples being below the limit of 0.3 NTU.